Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - Expected: Should bring up a normal page
 - Why it remains: Brings up a page with a banner I currently dont have the remaining time to remove, page is unnecessary but using django friendship doesnt have an easy way to get through it.

+- Error: Cannot remove JavaScript from the base.html
+- Expected: All JavaScript to work from the external JS file
+- Why it remains: If I move into an external, it cannot read some lines.
+With the deadline so close I am unable to debug the reason why and fix it in time.
+As it works I have opted to leave it in for the time being, and fix it afterwards.

 ### Validators

 - HTML